WindyCitySDR/uhd-e300-dev/host/docs/usrp_x3x0.rst

 * A USRP X310 should appear with 'Subsystem: National Instruments Device 76ca'

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-USRP RIO device not enumerated (Windows)
+USRP device not enumerated (Windows)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-UHD requires the RIO device manager service to be running in order to communicate with any USRP RIO device.
+UHD requires the RIO device manager service to be running in order to communicate with an X-Series USRP over PCIe.
 This service is installed as a part of the USRP RIO (or NI-USRP) installer.
 On Windows, it can be found in the **Services** section in the Control Panel and it is started at system boot time.
 To ensure that the service is indeed started, navigate to the Services tag in the Windows Task Manager and ensure that the